greg-hutchinson/agile/agile-mindset/PITCHME.md

 @snap[west text-06 span-40]
 - Values
-   - Beliefs that govern behavior of a person
+   - beliefs that govern behavior of a person
 - Principles
-   - Support and satisfy Values
+   - support and satisfy Values
 - Practices, Tools & Processes
-   - The actions we take
+   - the actions we take
 @snapend
 ---
 ## Agile Manifesto - Values